US Spouse Visa Interview Questions

 The interview for your US spouse visa is usually the final, and arguably the most important, stage in your spouse visa application.

-The interview will be conducted by an adjudicating officer, responsible for determining whether the marriage is genuine and whether you meet the requirements of the spouse visa.
+The interview will be conducted by an adjudicating officer, responsible for determining whether your relationship is genuine and whether you meet the requirements of the spouse visa.
 It’s their opportunity to vet you in person.

-You will have already compiled and submitted your documentation and form I-130A.
-The adjudicator will have already reviewed this information prior to the interview and will ask you questions on any areas they wish for you to clarify.
+You will have already compiled and submitted your application documentation and form I-130A.
+The adjudicator will have already reviewed this information prior to the interview and will ask you questions on any areas they want you to clarify.
 The interview is intended to satisfy the adjudicator that you and your spouse are in an authentic marriage.
 Be ready for the questions to be quite personal about the history of your relationship, your lives together and your future plans once in the US.
+Preparation will be critical.

-Familiarise yourself with the information you have already submitted in your application.
-The line of questioning will be determined by the adjudicator based on what they have learned about you through your submission.
 No two interviews are the same.
+The line of questioning will be determined by the adjudicator based on what they have learned about you through your submission, so familiarise yourself with the information you have already submitted in your application.

-As with all US immigration applications, full disclosure and honesty is required when answering the questions.
+As with all US immigration applications, full disclosure and honesty are required when answering the questions.

 If you don’t know the answer, or are unsure, say so.
 Don’t lie.
 It is better to be open than to be dishonest.